unoabraham/family/content/rajiv.md

 Rajiv Abraham Nela is the first born child of Simon and Lily.

-He is a Christian, loves all things tech, is an audiophile, a foodie, a smartphone shutterbug, a geek, and an occasional blogger - though he’s trying to change that last bit with microblogging and photoblogging.
+He is a Christian, loves all things tech, is an audiophile, foodie, shutterbug, geek, and occasional blogger - though he’s trying to change that last bit with <a href="https://abraham.one/" target="_blank" rel="noopener">Abraham Abridged</a> and <a href="https://abraham.red/" target="_blank" rel="noopener">Abraham&apos;s Photoblog</a>.

 He values his faith and his personal relationship with God the Father, the Lord Jesus Christ, and the Holy Spirit above all else.